 Once the card is dry, color the card with the stamping pad.
 You can do this one of two ways.
 Either turn the pad upside down and use it to stamp the color on the card, or use a dauber to put the color on.
 I use Tim Holtz blending set.
 Click the link to see it.
 This is the best way to apply the ink if you want to have more than one color.

 I also put some washi tape along the edges.
-And the note card is done.
+And that is how to use texture media on cards.

 These are some of the other cards I did.
 I use stencils I bought at Wish.com